core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

-To minimize their size during transmissions, SIDs are often sent in "Delta-SID" form, e. g. as a difference between the current SID and a reference SID.
-Such difference is themselves called "delta", shorthand for "delta-encoded SID".
+To minimize their size, in certain positions, SIDs could be represented using a (signed) delta from a reference SID and the current SID (for example during transmissions).
+Such difference is itself called "delta", shorthand for "delta-encoded SID".
 Conversion from SIDs to deltas and back to SIDs is a stateless process.
 Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

 SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".

 Assignment of SIDs to YANG items can be automated.
 For more details how this could be achieved, please consult {{sid-auto-generation}}.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
-To enable the implementation of this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.
+To enable the implementation of this registry,
+{{sid-file-format}} defines a standard file format used to store and publish SIDs.

 # Terminology and Notation